Calgary: Flora and fauna

-Numerous plant and animal species are found within and around Calgary.
+The climate of Calgary allows for numerous plant and animal species to exist within and around the city.
 The Rocky Mountain Douglas-fir (Pseudotsuga menziesii var. glauca) comes near the eastern limit of its range at Calgary.
 Another conifer of widespread distribution found in the Calgary area is the white spruce (Picea glauca).
-Animals that can be found in and around Calgary include white-tail deer, coyotes, North American porcupines, moose, bats, rabbits, mink, weasels, black bears, raccoons, skunks, and cougars.
+Deciduous trees that can grow in Calgary include hardy oak, birch, maple, and aspen variants, with (also hardy) fruit-bearing trees including crabapple, pear, plum, and choke-cherry.
+Mammals that can be found in and around Calgary include white-tail deer, coyotes, North American porcupines, moose, bats, rabbits, mink, weasels, black bears, raccoons, skunks, and cougars.

 Neighbourhoods

 The downtown region of the city consists of five neighbourhoods: Eau Claire (including the Festival District), the Downtown West End, the Downtown Commercial Core, Chinatown, and the Downtown East Village (also part of the Rivers District).
-The commercial core is itself divided into a number of districts including the Stephen Avenue Retail Core, the Entertainment District, the Arts District and the Government District.
+The commercial core is itself divided into a number of districts, including the Stephen Avenue Retail Core, the Entertainment District, the Arts District, and the Government District.
 Distinct from downtown and south of 9th Avenue is Calgary's densest neighbourhood, the Beltline.
-The area includes a number of communities such as Connaught, Victoria Crossing and a portion of the Rivers District.
+The area includes a number of communities, such as Connaught, Victoria Crossing, and a portion of the Rivers District.
 The Beltline is the focus of major planning and rejuvenation initiatives on the part of the municipal government to increase the density and liveliness of Calgary's centre.

-Directly radiating from the downtown core are the first of the inner-city communities.
+Directly radiating from the downtown core is the first of the inner-city communities.
 These include Crescent Heights, Hounsfield Heights/Briar Hill, Hillhurst/Sunnyside (including Kensington BRZ), Bridgeland, Renfrew, Mount Royal, Scarboro, Sunalta, Mission, Ramsay and Inglewood and Albert Park/Radisson Heights directly to the east.
 The inner city is, in turn, surrounded by relatively dense and established neighbourhoods such as Rosedale and Mount Pleasant to the north; Bowness, Parkdale, Shaganappi, Westgate and Glendale to the west; Park Hill, South Calgary (including Marda Loop), Bankview, Altadore, and Killarney to the south; and Forest Lawn/International Avenue to the east.
 Lying beyond these, and usually separated from one another by highways, are suburban communities including Evergreen, Somerset, Auburn Bay, Country Hills, Sundance, Chaparral, Riverbend, and McKenzie Towne.
 In all, there are over 180 distinct neighbourhoods within the city limits.

 Several of Calgary's neighbourhoods were initially separate municipalities that were annexed by the city as it grew.
 These include Bowness, Montgomery, Midnapore, Shepard, and Forest Lawn.

 Climate

-Calgary experiences a semi-monsoonal humid continental climate (Köppen climate classification Dwb) within eastern parts of the city and a subarctic climate (Köppen climate classification Dwc) within western parts of the city due to an increase in elevation.
-The city has warm, comfortable summers and freezing, dry (but like all of Alberta extremely variable) winters.
-It falls into the NRC Plant Hardiness Zone 4a.